-The EOC can be activated by a member of the CCRD Emergency Executive Committee, the CCRD Board, Chair, Emergency Coordinator or Denny Island Deputy Emergency Coordinator.
-Heiltsuk Chief and Council and Heiltsuk Emergency Coordinator can also activate EOC on reserve and CCRD will support Heiltsuk activation of EOC for emergencies in Heiltsuk territory.
+The EOC can be activated by a member of the CCRD Emergency Executive Committee, the CCRD Board, Chair, Emergency Coordinator or Ocean Falls Deputy Emergency Coordinator.

 Once an EOC has been activated, the NE PREOC should be notified of activation, location of EOC, contact information and who the Director or Incident Commander is.
 If not already done, ECC should also be contacted to acquire emergency task number.